LHRK/Nanodisc-Builder/README.md

 For insane an estimated radius of the ND is needed.\
 This can be calculated with the python script
-> ./Calc_number_lipids.py -h

-Eg

-> ./Calc_number_lipids.py -f base.fasta -a 70 -p 0
+> ./Calc_number_lipids.py -f base.fasta

-The -a flag is the APL estimate for the lipid type in Angstrom.
-This is only for single lipid mixtures.\
-The -p flag is the approximate transmembrane area, which will be occupied by a possible membrane protein in the ND.

-The script output a Suggestions.txt file with an estimated radius of the disc, along with estimated number of lipids er leaflet, based on the given APL.
+The script output a Suggestions.txt file with an estimated radius of the disc.

 ### Mixed lipid compositions and embedding of membrane protein
-Insane can be used for mixed lipid compositions in the ND, but with and without a possible embedded membrane protein.
+Insane can be used for mixed lipid compositions in the ND, both with and without a possible embedded membrane protein.

 ### Circularized NDs
 The script Corr_itp_circularized.sh is for correcting the itp file for the coarse grained MSP dimer, making sure the terminals are covalently linked together.\